Martinez in Contra Costa County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical month for this entry is July 1928.

 Location.
 38° 1.06′ N, 122° 8.144′ W. Marker is in Martinez, California, in Contra Costa County.
-Marker is on Main Street near Ferry Street, on the left when traveling west.
+It is on Main Street near Ferry Street, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 736 Main Street, Martinez CA 94553, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Morgan House (a few steps from this marker); Bergamini Building (within shouting distance of this marker); Hook Building (within shouting distance of this marker); 736 Ferry Street (within shouting distance of this marker); McNamara-McMahon Building (within shouting distance of this marker); City Hall Apartment Building (within shouting distance of this marker); The National Bank of Martinez
+At least 8 other markers are within walking distance of this marker: Morgan House (a few steps from this marker); Bergamini Building (within shouting distance of this marker); Hook Building (within shouting distance of this marker); 736 Ferry Street (within shouting distance of this marker); McNamara-McMahon Building (within shouting distance of this marker); City Hall Apartment Building (within shouting distance of this marker); The National Bank of Martinez (within shouting distance of this marker); State Theatre (about 300 feet away, measured in a direct line).
+Touch for a list and map of all markers in Martinez.

 More about this marker.
 The marker is mounted on the main street side of the building's corner pillar.
 The building currently houses the Martinez Jewelry Center.

-Photographed By Andrew Ruppenstein, November 8, 2009
+Photographed by Andrew Ruppenstein, November 8, 2009

 2. Rankin Building (with marker visible on corner pillar)